legobmw99/Stormlight/README.md

 This mod is currently optimized around `Minecraft 1.10.2` and `Forge 12.18.1.2075`

 **Warning:** This version is extremely unfinished.
-Use at your own discretion
+Use at your own discretion.
+Want to see where it is heading?
+Check out [Design.md](./Design.md)